ipune/filament-access-management/README.md

 ## Installation

+1. Ensure you have already installed the Filament panel.
-1. You can install the package via composer:
+2. You can install the package via composer:
     ```bash
     composer require solution-forest/filament-access-management
     ```

-2. Add the necessary trait to your User model:
+3. Add the necessary trait to your User model:

     ```php